hixjas/Project1/README.md

 # Spotify Data Analysis

 This project analyzes different features of popular songs and artists, and compares popularity on different platforms including Tik Tok and YouTube.
 Using Python libraries like `pandas`, `matplotlib`, and `seaborn`, the analysis explores correlations, trends, and patterns in the dataset.

 ## Features
 - **Correlation Analysis**: Examine relationships between TikTok views, likes, posts, and platform metrics such as Spotify streams and YouTube views.
-- **Visualization**: Generate insightful plots, including scatter plots, bar charts and pie charts.
+- **Visualization**: Generate insightful plots, including scatter plots, bar charts, and pie charts.
 - **Top Track Analysis**: Identify and visualize the top tracks and artists by Spotify streams.
 - **Comparative Analysis**: Compare Spotify popularity with airplay spins using scatter plots.
+- **Tag Frequency Analysis**: Analyze and visualize the frequency of tags associated with tracks using histograms and word clouds.

 ## Dataset
 The dataset contains information about: